indeterminateoutcomesstudios/stardust-rpg/README.rst

 Stardust RPG is a tactical d20 role-playing game designed to provide a variety of progression options for players and encourage teamwork.
-Baseline content is based off the Stardust book series by John Hagen, but is adaptable to a variety of fantasy settings.
+Baseline content is based off the Stardust book series by John Hagen but is adaptable to a variety of fantasy settings.

 Features
 --------